Ghana

 Drive to Cape Coast (20 km) | |

-09.00 – 13.00 | Rounds: in Cape Coast Teaching Hospital.
-Acute abdomen caused by typhoid fever and other infections (Dr. Morna) |
+09.30-13.30 | Rounds: Acute abdomen in typhoid fever and other infectious diseases, Surgery, Cape Coast Teaching Hospital (Dr. Morna) |

 Drive to Accra (150 km) |

-08.00 – 14.00 | Laboratory manuals: Diagnosis of parasitic infections in the Lancet Laboratories, Accra (Dr. Paul) |
+08.00-12.00 | Laboratory manuals: performance of the thin and thick blood film for the diagnosis of malaria, Lancet Laboratories, Accra (Dr. Paul) |

-In the evening transfer to Kotoka International Airport | |
+Transfer to Kotoka International Airport, Accra | |

 Accommodation

-Night 1: Golden Tulip Hotel, Accra
+Night 1: Lancaster Hotel, Accra

 Night 2-3: Afrikiko River Front Resort, Akosombo

-Night 4: Eastern Premier Hotel, Koforidua
+Night 4: Eastern Premier Hotel,

-Night 5-6: Golden Tulip Hotel, Kumasi
+Night 5-6: Lancaster Hotel, Kumasi

 Night 7-9: Brenu Beach Resort, Brenu

-Day 10: Golden Tulip Hotel, Accra
+Night 10: Lancaster Hotel, Accra

 Travel preparation